tomaslangkaas/daqu.js/README.md

 #### `daquInstance.map(mapFunction)`

 Maps the current query results to a new array, where each item is the return value of the mapFunction.
 The `mapFunction` is provided with three arguments for each element in the current query result: `daquInstance.data`, the current `rowIndex` and the `daquInstance`.
+Returns the new array.

 #### `daquInstance.reduce(reduceFunction [,startValue])`